A promise for all dogkind

 Responsible breeding requires a lot of planning, skill, and experience.
 It’s not nearly as simple as pairing two physically healthy dogs together.

-We consider heritable health conditions that affect our breed, each individual dog’s health testing, and consider the parents’ temperaments, overall health, pedigrees, and conformation in order to make the best matches.Current Litter
+We consider heritable health conditions that affect our breed, each individual dog’s health testing, and consider the parents’ temperaments, overall health, pedigrees, and conformation in order to make the best matches.Spring/Summer 2021 Litter

 We screen every member of our community for heritable conditions and making informed matches when breeding.